codeborne/jvm2dts/README.md

 ## TODO for Mikk

-* Kotlin nullability support (add ? to TypeScript fields if @Nullable annotation is present in Java)
+* Kotlin nullability support (add ? to TypeScript fields if @Nullable annotation is present on Java fields)
+  * Kotlin uses `org.jetbrains.annotations.Nullable`, but it's better to support any annotation with name `Nullable`
 * Specify multiple packages on the command-line (current workraround: run program multiple times)
 * Support for traversing sub-packages recursively?
 * Optionally specify class-name regexp exclude filter, to exclude e.g. `(Service|Repository|Controller)$`